AhmetCanGumrukcu/newProjectFolder/README.md

-# New project stater kit with gulp
+# New project starter kit with gulp